oracle/coherence-operator/docs/samples/coherence-deployments/extend/proxy-tier/README.md

 # Access Coherence via separate proxy tier

-In this sample we will deploy 2 tiers, a storage-enabled data tier and storage-disabled proxy tier.
+This sample shows how we can deploy 2 tiers, a storage-enabled data tier and storage-disabled proxy tier.
 This is a common scenario when using Coherence*Extend to connect to a cluster and you with to separate the proxy tier from the data tier.